-The right-most digit of the display is used as a status indicator.
+The right-most digit of the display in the US*14 is used as a status indicator.
 A negative number is indicated by lighting the bottom most horizontal segment of the status digit.
 The upper three segments of the status digit light up when the memory register has been accessed using the "M+" or "M-" keys, and the status digit shows "E" when the calculator has detected an overflow or error condition.

-US*14 Keboard Detail
+US*14 Keyboard Detail

 Inside the US*14

-The Main Circuit Board of the US*14
+Two Versions of the Main Circuit Board in the US*14

-Closeup of the "IST"-made LSI IC Chipset
+Closeup of the "IST"-made LSI IC Chip set

 Along with the three LSI's, there is a sprinkling of six TTL 7400-series devices that provide various glue functions.
-Among these, a 7442 (a fairly rare IC today) is used to convert the Binary Coded Decimal (BCD) output of the calculator chips to seven-segment form for the display.
+Among these, a 7442 (a fairly rare IC today) is used to convert the Binary Coded Decimal (BCD) output of the calculator chip set to seven-segment form for the display.
 Two more IC's, made by Sperry (DD-700), are specialized chips for driving the Sperry gas-discharge display modules.
 Date codes on all of the chips range from mid-1972 to late-1972.
 Along with the IC's, the machine has a surprising number of discrete transistors.
 Some are used in the power supply section, others appear to be related to clock generation, and lastly, some are used in the display driving circuitry.